nivbehar29/synthesis/README.md

   For PBE synthesizer, you may enter some input-output examples for the provided program variables.
   To open this window, press the 'Set Examples' button.
   Before opening this window, a valid program may be provided in the 'Input Program' box.
-  The synthesizer will automatically detect the program variables and will create a convenient environment for you to set the examples:
+  The tool will automatically detect the program variables and will create a convenient environment for you to set the examples.
   For example, for the following program:
 ```sh
 c1 := ?? + x ; c2 := ?? + y ; c3 := ?? + z
 ```
   Opening the examples window will result the following setup:

 ![Examples Window](Screenshots/Examples_Window.jpg)

   Use the 'Add Example' to create new IO example.
   Each example represented as one row.
   For each example, you can set different IO for the different variables.
   For each variable, the left input box is for the input value, and the right input box is for the output value.
+  Be sure to press the 'Save Examples' button after you set the examples.
+  If you want to delete an example, press the 'Delete' button near the example you want to delete.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### **PBE Simple Example**:

   Here is an example for synthesizing a simple program with PBE, assertions, Pre-condition and 2 different IO examples:

 ![PBE Example](Screenshots/PBE_Usage_Example.jpg)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>